How to Watch NFL Without Cable

-You can also get a discount if you attend the following Universities: Ohio St., Michigan, Harvard, Washington, Texas, USC, Florida, Colorado, Alabama, and Syracuse.
-Follow the link to see if you qualify for NFL Sunday Ticket.
+If you attend the following Universities you can also get a discount for Sunday Ticket: Ohio St., Michigan, Harvard, Washington, Texas, USC, Florida, Colorado, Alabama, and Syracuse.
+Follow the link to see if you qualify.

 You also get the basic free features; which updates you on game scores, breaking news, and it even has a fantasy football feature.

 For an extra $2 a month you get NFL RedZone; which features every touchdown from every game on Sunday.
 The app requires a Verizon wireless plan; so if you don’t have Verizon, you’re sore out of luck.
 Once you download the app you’ll need to verify your Verizon account; as soon as you verify your account you’re good to go!

 Unfortunately for people wanting to stream NFL Mobile to their TV, there are a lot of barriers in the way.
 If you try stream from your phone to the TV, NFL Mobile will detect the screencast and shut you down.